Ricardomol/pazdera.github.io/_posts/2015-08-03-picking-an-oss-licence.md

 Diverging from master means they would have to bear the maintenance costs which usually outweighs the price of any ultra-smart innovation they might have made to your code.

+[LGPL](http://www.gnu.org/licenses/lgpl-3.0.en.html) isn't a bad choice either.
+It let's other use the compiled version of your library with proprietary code while still applying copyleft to the sources of the library itself.

 ## Compatibility issues